Docs

 Summary

-Saving a receive session updates Shopify on-hand for received quantities and can change open PO exposure used on Stock Replenishment and suggested restock.
+Saving a receive session updates Shopify on-hand for received quantities and reduces incoming and open PO by what was received only.
+Rejected counts stay on the PO for documentation.

 Partial receipts